codeforamerica/howto/Python-Virtualenv.md

     $ sudo pip install virtualenv

-Change into your Python project directory (for example, “my-project”), then create a new virtualenv folder.
+Change into your Python project directory (for example, “my-project”), then create a new virtual environment.
+Naming it `.venv` will create a hidden folder to contain the necessary files in.

     $ cd my-project
-    $ mkdir venv-my-project
-    $ virtualenv venv-my-project
+    $ virtualenv .venv

 Activate the environment.

- * `$ source venv-my-project/bin/activate` (if you use the bash shell)
+ * `$ source .venv/bin/activate` (if you use the bash shell)
- * `$ source venv-my-project/bin/activate.csh` (if you use the csh or tcsh)
+ * `$ source .venv/bin/activate.csh` (if you use the csh or tcsh)

-Now `which pip` should confirm that your pip executable is located under *venv-my-project*.
+Now `which pip` should confirm that your pip executable is located under `.venv`.
 Your shell prompt might also be modified to include “my-project”.

 When you're done working with your virtual environment, it is easy to get out.